s2164908/XAI-Hotel-Booking-Canceling/README.md

 # XAI-Hotel-Booking-Canceling

 ## Overview
 The guven dataset contains hotel booking data from two hotels in Portugal: a resort hotel (H1) and a city hotel (H2).
 The dataset spans from July 1, 2015, to August 31, 2017, and includes bookings that were either canceled or completed.
-It is structured with 31 variables for each hotel booking observation.
+It is structured with **31 variables for each hotel** booking observation.

-The dataset is useful for research in areas such as revenue management, machine learning, data mining, and predictive analytics, particularly for modeling booking cancellations.

 ## Variables